protonemedia/laravel-xss-protection/README.md

 Laravel Middleware to protect your app against Cross-site scripting (XSS).
 It sanitizes request input by utilising the [Laravel Security](https://github.com/GrahamCampbell/Laravel-Security) package, and it can sanatize [Blade echo statements](https://laravel.com/docs/8.x/blade#displaying-data) as well.

-* Support for PHP 8.0 and 8.1
+* Support for PHP 8.0 and higher
-* Support for Laravel 8 and 9
+* Support for Laravel 9 and higher

-## Support this package!
+## Sponsor this package!

 ❤️ We proudly support the community by developing Laravel packages and giving them away for free.
 If this package saves you time or if you're relying on it professionally, please consider [sponsoring the maintenance and development](https://github.com/sponsors/pascalbaljet).
 Keeping track of issues and pull requests takes time, but we're happy to help!